TechNickAI/AICodeBot/README.md

 ## Your AI-powered coding sidekick

 AICodeBot is a coding assistant designed to make your coding life easier.
-With capabilities to perform code reviews, manage dependencies, and even suggest improvements, think of it as your AI version of a pair programmer - a team member that accelerates the pace of development and helps you write better code.
+Think of it as your AI version of a pair programmer.
+Perform code reviews, create helpful commit messages, debug problems, and help you think through building new features.
+A team member that accelerates the pace of development and helps you write better code.

 We've planned to build out multiple different interfaces for interacting with AICodeBot.
-To start, it's a [command-line tool](https://pypi.org/project/aicodebot/) that you can use to generate commit messages, debug code, and review code.
+To start, it's a [command-line tool](https://pypi.org/project/aicodebot/).
 In the future, we plan to integrate it with GitHub Actions, Slack, and other tools to make it even more useful.

-⚠️ Status: This project is in its infancy with very limited features, but it already improves the software development workflow, and has a healthy Roadmap of features.
+Status: This project is in its early stages with limited features, but it already improves the software development workflow, and has a healthy roadmap of features (below).

-⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
-Sometimes it does dumb things, which is why we have you confirm before it does anything permanent.
-Much like Tesla's Full Self Driving, you have to keep your hands on the wheel.

-We're using AICodeBot to build AICodeBot, and it's getting better all the time.️ We're looking for contributors to help us build it out.
+We're using AICodeBot to build AICodeBot, and it's upward spiraling all the time.️ We're looking for contributors to help us build it out.
 See [CONTRIBUTING](https://github.com/gorillamania/AICodeBot/blob/main/CONTRIBUTING.md) for more.

-### What it's not
+### What it's NOT

 `aicodebot` is a tool for developers, not a replacement for them.
 It's not going to replace your job, but it will make your job easier and more fun.
 It's not going to take over the world, but it will help us build a better one.
 See the *Alignment* section below for more.

+⚠️ AICodeBot currently uses OpenAI's ChatGPT large language models, which can hallucinate and be confidently wrong.
+Sometimes AICodeBot does dumb things, which is why it's mostly *reading* and *advising* and not yet *writing*.
+Much like Tesla's "Full Self Driving", you have to keep your hands on the wheel.

 It's also not a "build a site for me in 5 minutes" tool that takes a well constructed prompt and builds a scaffold for you.
-There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that, Instead, AICodeBot is built to work with existing code bases and help you improve them at the git-commit level.
+There are [other tools](https://github.com/AntonOsika/gpt-engineer) for that.
+It's not a no-code platform.
+Instead, AICodeBot is built to work with existing code bases and the git-commit level.
 It's designed to multiply the effectiveness of capable engineers.

 ## Current features - how you can use it today